eclipse-archived/ceylon-lang.org/documentation/1.0/tour/anonymous-member-classes.md

 # #{page.title}

-This is the fourth leg of the Tour of Ceylon.
-In the [previous leg](../inheritance) you learned about inheritance and refinement.
-In this leg you're going to learn about *anonymous classes* and *member classes*.
+This is the fifth stop in our Tour of Ceylon.
+In the [previous leg](../inheritance) we learned about inheritance and refinement.
+It's time to round out our introduction to object-oriented programming in Ceylon by learning about *anonymous classes* and *member classes*.

 ## Anonymous classes